openstack-charmers/openstack-bundles/development/openstack-base-focal-wallaby/README.md

     source openrc
     env | grep OS_

+Enable a remote access protocol such as `novnc` (or `spice`) if you want to connect to VM consoles from within the dashboard:

+    juju config nova-cloud-controller console-access-protocol=novnc

 ## What next?

 Configuring and managing services on an OpenStack cloud is complex; take a look a the [OpenStack Admin Guide][] for a complete reference on how to configure an OpenStack cloud for your requirements.